NoitaModSDK/NoitaWandTemplate/README.md

 ## About

 _NoitaWandTemplate_ is a project aimed at helping Noita modders create their own custom wands.
-It provides a basic template and tutorial that you can use as a starting point for your wand creation process.
+It provides a basic template and [tutorial](https://github.com/Orel138/NoitaWandTemplate/wiki) that you can use as a starting point for your wand creation process.

 <p align="right"><a href="#readme-top">~~~~~ back to top ~~~~~</a></p>

 ### Features

 - Basic wand template ready for customization.
-- [Tutorial](/docs/TUTORIAL.md) on how to create and modify wands in Noita.
+- [Comprehensive tutorial](https://github.com/Orel138/NoitaWandTemplate/wiki) on how to create and modify wands in Noita.
+- Animated wand template available in the "animated_wand" branch.

 <p align="right"><a href="#readme-top">~~~~~ back to top ~~~~~</a></p>